 This vibrant college community, home of Valparaiso University, is the perfect place to get your art fix and enjoy a host of special events.
 In fact, Valparaiso Events has more than 80 days of planned activities throughout the year.
 For art lovers, the Brauer Museum of Art on the Valparaiso University campus is a must-see for its nationally recognized collection of American works.
 Nature’s own art show is on display at Gabis Arboretum at Purdue Northwest, (formerly Taltree) where trails take you through formal gardens and along woodland pathways.
 Then enjoy a whole different kind of art at Air One Aerial Photography with amazing aerial and panoramic shots for sale.

-There’s so much to love about Valparaiso that you might want to plan an extended family gathering at Inspiration Wood Cottage Inn & Retreat, a cottage retreat just 10 minutes from the Indiana Dunes National Lakeshore.
+There’s so much to love about Valparaiso that you might want to plan an extended family gathering.
 Whether you’re in town for the day, the weekend, to see art or head north to the lakeshore, make sure to stop at Valpo Velvet Shoppe, for everyone’s favorite ice cream, a treat local residents have cherished for over 60 years.

 Mother Nature must have had fun in mind when she blessed the community of LaPorte and its surrounding area with plenty of water and a fertile growing region.
 And it’s all yours to enjoy!
 Check into the Blue Heron Inn on the shores of Pine Lake for a relaxing getaway in this 34-room hotel, which also offers five floating boathouse suites and great dining next door at T-Bone’s Pier 11.